'It's a shock': Passerby allegedly fatally stabbed with scissors after trying to break up father-son fight

-A passerby has allegedly been stabbed to death with scissors after they got involved in an altercation between a father and son on a suburban Hamilton street.
+A passerby has allegedly been stabbed to death with scissors after getting involved in an altercation between a father and son on a suburban Hamilton street.

-Police confirmed one person has died after attending a report at 11am today of an assault in Roy St in the suburb of Nawton.
+Police confirmed one person died after attending a report at 11am on Saturday of an assault in Roy St in the suburb of Nawton.

-A Roy St neighbour told the Herald he understood the person who was killed to be a passerby in his ute who had got involved in a fight between a father and son that had been going on all morning.
+A Roy St neighbour told the Herald he understood the person who was killed was a passerby in a ute who got involved in a fight between a father and son that had been going on all morning.

-The neighbour had not witnessed the attack but said it was a close-knit neighbourhood and he was now at the scene with other locals as a crowd grew around the police cordon.
+The neighbour had not witnessed the attack but said it was a close-knit neighbourhood.

-"I pass that way quite often when I'm walking or jogging, and there's always the same guy going off his head," the neighbour said of the people at the residence cordoned off by police.

-"Good on them for being a good Samaritan but from what I hear, the person that did the crime is the one that everybody seems to be talking about, he's the one who's got mental illness.
-We usually keep our distance from him because he's just not right in the head to be honest."

-"Everybody knows about him.
-He's forever throwing stones at us," the neighbour said of the younger man.

 "All the yelling, it's ongoing.
-I'm not surprised that it's happened.
-For those who know, it's not surprising.
 It's just a shame to let it get this far.
 It's a shock."

-A person has been taken into custody and is assisting police with their inquiries into the incident.
+A person was taken into custody and police said later that a 48-year-old man had been charged with murder.
+The man will appear in court on Monday.

 "One person was treated by ambulance staff at the scene, but sadly the person has died," Detective Inspector Daryl Smith said.